-This document is for Version 2 of the Quick Deployment Environment.
-If you're using an older version of QDE, please refer to the QDEv1 SSL Setup page.
+This document is for Version 1 of the Quick Deployment Environment.
+If you're using a newer version of QDE, please refer to the newer QDE SSL Setup page.

-- You want to expose this to the internet so clients can connect from outside your network, and you didn't set this up initially.
-See the Firewall Changes document document for more information and additional scripts to run in this case.
+- If you want to expose this to the internet so clients can connect from outside your network.

 Once complete, this script will generate new SSL certificates for all services and move them to the appropriate locations and configure the services to use them.